leon-zanker/raycast_demo/README.md

 rm -rf raycast_demo
 ```

 To remove the dependencies you would typically use the package manager that you used to install them.
-If you downloaded them from the official websites, there should be instuctions on how to unistall them there.
+If you downloaded them from the official websites, there should be instuctions on how to uninstall them there.

 ## Copyright